 We are so conveniently located in Kilimani!
 Adlife Plaza, Yaya Centre and Nakumatt Prestige Plaza are just 350, 500, and 900 meters away, respectively.
 The Greenhouse and Adam's Arcade are a couple of minutes further away.
 The iHub is approximately 1.1 kilometers away.

 There are many restaurants and coffee shops in the neighborhood - from upscale to hole-in-the-wall - all within walking distance.
-You have a choice of Kenyan, Ethiopian, Italian, Lebanese, Japanese, Chinese, Korean, American, etc cuisines although some of the stand-alone restaurants may be closed on Sundays.
-But there's always a place in which to eat at Adlife Plaza, Yaya Centre or Prestige Plaza.
-There are delis in both Yaya Centre, Prestige Plaza, and at Junction Mall (3.1 kilometers away) if you want to go further afield, there's Lavington Green, The Junction, or even Westgate.
+You have a choice of Kenyan, Ethiopian, Italian, Lebanese, Indian, Japanese, Chinese, Korean, American, Brazilian, etc cuisines although some of the stand-alone restaurants may be closed on Sundays.
+But there's always a place in which to eat at Adlife Plaza, Yaya Centre or Prestige Plaza. if you want to go further afield, there's Lavington Green, The Junction, or even Westgate.

 Chemists/drugstores/pharmacies, hair salons, bookshops, toy shops, sporting goods, an Apple Store, hardware, banks and ATMs, money exchange, courier and travel agencies, wines and spirits, greengrocers, butcheries, grocery and supermarkets, music learning centre, hospitals and clinics, (yup!), fitness centres, cybercafes, and even the secondhand clothes/toys/household goods place that is Toi Market are within easy walking distance.
 Seriously! :-)

 The Maasai Market selling all manner of curios, blankets, beads, baskets, ethnic jewelry, figurines, is on every Sundays at Yaya Centre and that's always interesting for some souvenir hunting.
 Bargain well.